The Girls of Joy Home by Casey Greer

 It’s a post all about the 16 girls who live at Joy Home, a foster home at Sarah’s Covenant Homes, India, in Hyderabad.
 Each of the girls are uniquely made and absolutely beautiful, not to mention smart, adaptive, funny, helpful, and loving.
 From there, you can join a girl’s sponsorship team, donating monthly toward the fees required for their care.
 Since Casey’s post was written, 5 additional girls have joined the Joy Home family.

-*Angel and *Anna have been adopted!
+*Angel, *Anna, and *Violet have been adopted!

 The girls are: